ottokruse/generative-ai-toolkit/README.md

 The Generative AI Toolkit makes it easy to measure and test the performance of LLM-based applications, during development as well as in production.
 Measurements and test results can be integrated seamlessly with Amazon CloudWatch Metrics.

 The toolkit builds upon principles and methodologies detailed in our research paper:

 **[GENERATIVE AI TOOLKIT- A FRAMEWORK FOR INCREASING THE QUALITY OF LLM-BASED APPLICATIONS OVER THEIR WHOLE LIFE CYCLE](https://arxiv.org/abs/2412.14215)**.

-## Architecture
+## Reference Architecture

+The following is a reference architecture for a setup that uses the Generative AI Toolkit to implement an agent, collect traces, and run automated evaluation.
+The resulting metrics are fed back to the agent's developers via dashboards and alerts.
+Metrics are calculated and captured continuously, as real users interact with the agent, thereby giving the agent's developers insight into how the agent is performing at all times, allowing for continuous improvement:

 <img src="./assets/images/architecture.drawio.png" alt="Architecture" width="1200" />